O, viel neue Feinde der Wahrheit!

 |Total||130||≈ 26.000||≈ 135.000|

-The project “Historical Macrolinguistics” could not be realized without the assistance of specialists and moral supporting of my near friends.
+The project “Historical Macrolinguistics” could not be realized without the assistance of specialists and the moral support of my near friends.
 I thank them heartily.
 All names could not be mentioned here but individual thanks are worthy Doctor V.T.
 Kolomiets, Academician A.S.
 Melnichuk (Kiev, Ukraine), Academicians G.G.
 Litavrin, N.I.
 Tolstoy, V.V.
 Sedov, and V.N.
-Yartseva (Moscow, Russia) for my start in the science, methodological assistance during the preparing my article with the first description of the graphic-analytical method.
-I am especially grateful to the leaders of German-Ukrainian project “Transformation processes in the Western Ukraine” Professor Harald Plachter (Philips Universität Marburg, Germany), Professor Mechthild Roth (Technische Universität Dresden, Germany), Dipl.-Biologist Stephan Niemeier (Frankfurt am Mein, Germany) for the technical possibility to work in the frames of this project.
-I also thank my friend Doctor Mykola Zharkykh for the assistance in the preparing to the publication of two my books “The Study into Prehistoric Ethnogenic Processes in Eastern Europe” (1998, 2000), Elena Romanova (Montreal, Canada), Norm Kisamov (Plymouth, USA), and Tim Lelchuk (Chicago, USA) for the special literature, translation in English of some my texts, Professor Osman Karatay and Fatih Şengül (Turkey) for the special literature, the translation my works in Turkish and the publication them in Turkey, and also Martin Markovič for the acquaintance with the works of Czech scholars carrying cross-disciplinary researches on the osculation of social and natural sciences, Yuriy Kobiv for the consultation in botany, Vadym Stetsyuk for the consultation in mythology, Volodymyr Bakus for the acquirement of dictionaries, Vira Konchak for translation in English, Natala Veselovski for Translation in German (all latter – Lviv).
+Yartseva (Moscow, Russia) for my start in the science, methodological assistance during preparing my article with the first description of the graphic-analytical method.
+I am especially grateful to the leaders of the German-Ukrainian project “Transformation processes in Western Ukraine” Professor Harald Plachter (Philips Universität Marburg, Germany), Professor Mechthild Roth (Technische Universität Dresden, Germany), Dipl.-Biologist Stephan Niemeier (Frankfurt am Mein, Germany) for the technical possibility to work in the frames of this project.
+I also thank my friend Doctor Mykola Zharkykh for the assistance in preparing the publication of two of my books “The Study into Prehistoric Ethnogenic Processes in Eastern Europe” (1998, 2000), Elena Romanova (Montreal, Canada), Norm Kisamov (Plymouth, USA), and Tim Lelchuk (Chicago, USA) for the special literature, translation in English of some my texts, Professor Osman Karatay and Fatih Şengül (Turkey) for the special literature, the translation my works in Turkish and the publication them in Turkey, and also Martin Markovič for the acquaintance with the works of Czech scholars carrying cross-disciplinary researches on the osculation of social and natural sciences, Yuriy Kobiv for the consultation in botany, Vadym Stetsyuk for the consultation in mythology, Volodymyr Bakus for the acquirement of dictionaries, Vira Konchak for translation in English, Natala Veselovski for Translation in German (all latter – Lviv).